 Skinner makes a good steamed ham, and The Simpsons franchise also makes for a great game.
-For today, you can call me Thrillhouse; I created this list because I am so smrt.
+For today, you can call us Thrillhouse.
+We created this list of best Simpsons games because we are so smrt.
 S-M-R-T!
 (Me fail English?
 That’s unpossible.)

 So you want to sit and play some Simpsons games?
 Sitting is the great leveller, after all.
 This is the list for you sir (without making a scene).
 Grab some Duffs, and snack so much that you’ll need a muumuu.
 This is the ultimate list of the best Simpsons games, based on everyone’s favourite family, the Thompsons!
 (I think he’s talking to you…)

 This list was originally published in 2019.

 10. The Itchy and Scratchy Game